-€10m donation from IKEA Foundation will support Red Cross ‘early warning early action’ in Ethiopia, Kenya and Uganda26/01/2018 - by the Climate Centre
+€10m donation from IKEA Foundation will support Red Cross ‘early warning early action’ in Ethiopia, Kenya and Uganda

 The Netherlands-based IKEA Foundation is donating 10 million euros to assist Red Cross ‘early warning early action’ through innovative preparedness work in Ethiopia, Kenya and Uganda* over a five-year period – focusing on people exposed to droughts and floods, and especially the large refugee populations in all three nations, it was announced today.

 The new project, which aims eventually to assist at least a million people, will incorporate three main areas of work: forecast-based financing (FbF), first used by the Red Cross Red Crescent in Uganda in 2015 and most recently rolled out in Mongolia, data preparedness, and the cash transfers increasingly embraced by the humanitarian community.

 The combination of these operating models will put an early warning early action system in place enabling the National Societies involved to help deliver cost-effective, timely action for vulnerable people facing climate-related disaster – basing this on forecasts rather than waiting until the damage has been done, organizers say.

 The relatively new technique of data preparedness will address the rapidly changing information environment that has significantly increased the amount of open data available before, during and after a disaster.

 Nationwide maps showing the risk or impacts of hazards will both support early action by humanitarian agencies and the establishment of FbF ‘triggers’ for intervention.